oslabs-beta/SkaleSafe/README.md

 <br/>

 ## License
-By contributing, you agree that your contributions will be licensed under its [MIT License](/LICENSE).
+Upon contributing, you agree that your contributions will be licensed under its [MIT License](/LICENSE).

 <br/>